LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 including formal acceptance of awards, and details of stipend payment and tuition awards.

+.. index:: financial aid

+.. _financial_aid:

 Non-Departmental Financial Awards
 ---------------------------------------------

-General information about financial aid is at http://www.luc.edu/finaid/responsibilities_rights.shtml.
+Only the merit awards discussed above are administered by the Computer Science Department.
+General information about other financial aid is at http://www.luc.edu/finaid/responsibilities_rights.shtml.
+Remember :ref:`FAFSA`.